awsdocs/amazon-ecs-developer-guide/doc_source/deregister-task-definition-v2.md

-# Deregistering a task definition revision using the new console<a name="deregister-task-definition-v2"></a>
+# Deregistering a task definition revision using the console<a name="deregister-task-definition-v2"></a>

 If you decide that you no longer need a specific task definition revision in Amazon ECS, you can deregister the task definition revision so that it no longer displays in your `ListTaskDefinition` API calls or in the console when you want to run a task or update a service\.